SyncfusionExamples/ej2-mvc-grid-copypaste/README.md

 # Copying and Pasting Excel Sheet Data to EJ2 Grid ASP.NET MVC

+This sample explains about how to perform copy and paste actions in ASP.NET MVC DataGrid.

 Cross browser way to copy paste Excel sheet data to ASP.NET MVC Grid.

 Register `paste` event for the grid element and handle the process the pasted data.